RooComms/hello-world/README.md

 Learning repository

 =======================
-These are teh new tests
+These are the new tests